Fauré Le Page: Jean Le Page (1746–1834)

-Le Page’s store was at number 13, rue de Richelieu (which became number 950 rue de la Loi during the period of the Revolution), near the Palais Royal which strategically placed it in the midst of the action in 1789 and 1830.
-It appears that the family played an active role in preparing for the Take of the Bastille and in the Trois Glorieuses by distributing firearms to the people.
+Le Page’s store was situated at number 13, Rue de Richelieu (which became number 950 Rue de la Loi during the period of the Revolution), near the Palais Royal which strategically placed it in the midst of the action in 1789 and 1830.
+It appears that the family played an active role in preparing for the Storming of the Bastille and in the Trois Glorieuses by distributing firearms to the people.

 Four out of his six children pursued a career in armoury.
-The eldest daughter Justine married Louis Perrin, arquebusier in Poitiers from 1813 to 1830 than in Paris, with bronze medals at the French Industrial Exposition of 1834, the Exposition of 1839 and the Exposition of 1844.
+The eldest daughter, Justine, married Louis Perrin, arquebusier in Poitiers from 1813 to 1830 than in Paris, with bronze medals at the French Industrial Exposition of 1834, the Exposition of 1839 and the Exposition of 1844.
 He used Perrin Le Page as his signature.

-André Jean Thomas, the second child, becomes arquebusier and settles down elsewhere at number 24 rue de la Monnaie around 1823.
-He uses Le Page Fils as his signature.
+André Jean Thomas, the second child, became a arquebusier and settled down elsewhere at number 24 Rue de la Monnaie around 1823.
+He used Le Page Fils as his signature.

-Jean André Prosper Henri Le Page, the fourth child succeeds his father in 1822.
-Eléonore Méliade marries the officer Louis Didier Fauré.
+Jean André Prosper Henri Le Page, the fourth child, succeeded his father in 1822.
+Eléonore Méliade married the officer Louis Didier Fauré.

 Jean André Prosper Henri Le Page (1792 – Vichy 1854)

-Arquebusier and fourbisseur in Paris (1822–42) of King Louis XVIII, King Charles X et de King Louis Philippe and of the House of Orleans.
+Arquebusier and fourbisseur in Paris (1822–42) of King Louis XVIII, King Charles X and King Louis Philippe, and of the House of Orleans.

-He succeeds his father in 1822 and 1835 is nominated Arquebusier Ordinaire of the King, of the Duke of Orleans, and the Duke of Nemours.
-He owns a gunnery on the Champs-Élysées, rue des Gourdes which became rue Marbeuf.
+He succeeded his father in 1822 and in 1835 was nominated Arquebusier Ordinaire of the King, of the Duke of Orleans, and the Duke of Nemours.
+He owned a gunnery on the Champs-Élysées, Rue des Gourdes which became Rue Marbeuf.

 While he was director, the international reputation of Le Page increased.
 He participated in the Paris Exhibitions of 1823, 1827, 1834, and received a Silver Medal at the 1839 Exhibition.
 The shop remained at number 13 rue de Richelieu.

-The majority of the wares included guns and revolvers, often luxuriously crafted, but there was also the percussion gun with a snap clasp whose barrel would swivel to the side when one loaded its breechblock.
+The majority of the wares included guns and revolvers, but there was also a percussion gun with a snap clasp whose barrel would swivel to the side when one loaded its breechblock.
 When this gun was introduced in 1838 to a French military commission, the government had six hundred of them manufactured in the royal factory of Saint-Étienne to be used by the Lancers Regiment.

-Jean Le Page's participation as an official expert in the trial of Giuseppe Fieschi and the trial of the landing of Louis-Napoléon Bonaparte in Boulogne demonstrated Le Page’s hard-earned reputation.
+Jean Le Page participated as an official expert in the trial of Giuseppe Fieschi and the trial of the landing of Louis-Napoléon Bonaparte in Boulogne.

 In 1842, he relinquished the direction of his company to his son-in-law.